AdamTovatt/updaemon/README.md

   <img src="Art/UpdaemonIcon/Export/1024w/Updaemon.png" alt="Updaemon Logo" width="128" height="128">
 </div>

-## What Updaemon Does
+## Features of Updaemon

+Updaemon consists of two parts: the core part and the distribution plugin(s).
+One or more distribution plugins can be installed after the core part has been installed.
+Custom distribution plugins can also be developed and installed.

 Updaemon makes it easy to keep your applications and services up to date on Linux:

 - **Automatic Updates**: Checks for new versions and updates your services automatically
 - **Zero Downtime**: Uses symlinks so your services keep running during updates
 - **Works with Any Source**: Supports GitHub releases, custom servers, or any distribution method
-- **Simple Setup**: Just install once and add your services with a single command
+- **Simple Setup**: Just install once with a single command, absolutely zero dependencies
 - **Supports rollback**: Keeps multiple versions so you can rollback if needed
+- **Native binary code**: Complied to native code that has low memory and CPU overhead

 ## Publishing with Updaemon